matthewwdavis/matthewwdavis.github.io/README.md

 ## Features

-- Responsive one-page layout with sections for About, Recent Publications, Projects, CV, and Contact
+- One-page layout with sections for About, Recent Publications, Projects, CV, and Contact
 - Manual theme toggle with `Auto`, `Dark`, and `Light` modes
 - Recent publications loaded from `data/publications.json`
 - Automated weekly refresh of publication data from Google Scholar